Skip to main content

 npm install @cloudbase/js-sdk --save

-Initializing and Using the SDK
+Initialization and Usage of the SDK

 import cloudbase from "@cloudbase/js-sdk";